 When this happened, O’Hara hadn’t even done anything yet.
 Then she and Levy gave a cute rendition of the God Loves A Terrier song from Best In Show.
 She did a little bit on the accent of Moira Rose, her epic Schitt’s Creek character, calling them Moira’s “oral mementos of her world travels.”
 She also talked about Moira’s wigs, saying, “I could no more choose my favorite wig than I could choose my favorite baby.”
 The crowd yelped as though she were healing them at Lourdes.

-Now, I like the Schitt’s Creek show myself.
-It’s a cute sitcom with an immensely appealing cast.
+I love Schitt’s Creek as much as anyone else.
+It’s a classic sitcom with an immensely appealing cast.
 There’s a reason I sought out this particular ticket.
 In fact, I gave the Canadian show one of its earliest write-ups in the States.
 My thesis then was that Schitt’s Creek was a gentle political parody of rich idiot liberals forced to deal with “real people” when their fortune collapses.
 That turned out to be a total misreading of the leaves.
 People wouldn’t fill a concert hall to applaud a sitcom that makes fun of them.

 Midway through Season 3, the show ceases to be about the Rose family trying to adjust to life in Schitt’s Creek, and becomes about something very different.
 David, the family’s oldest child, receives a $40,000 windfall as part of a bankruptcy settlement from his employer, a store called Blouse Barn.
 He uses the money to start his own business.